-The flagship proposed project that will use 100% of the 15% mitigation set-aside funds is the Lake Charles Fire Department Campus.
-It will have an indisputable tie to one of FEMA's seven community lifelines by being at the ready in future natural disasters to effectively respond to critical safety needs of future storm survivors.
+The proposed flagship project that will use 100% of the 15% mitigation set-aside funds is the Lake Charles Fire Department Campus.
+It will have an indisputable tie to one of FEMA's seven community lifelines by being ready in future natural disasters to effectively respond to critical safety needs of future storm survivors.
 In addition, this project will meet the definition of mitigation as stated in Section IV.A.2 of 87 FR 31636 which defines mitigation activities as activities that "increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship, by lessening the impact of future disasters."
-Furthermore, this activity will address the current and future risks as identified in the grantee's mitigation needs assessment in the MID areas, is eligible under Title I of the Housing and Community Development Act of 1974, and meets a national objective under 24 CFR 570.208.
+Furthermore, this activity will address the current and future risks as identified in the grantee's mitigation needs assessment in the MID areas, is eligible under Title I of the Housing and Community Development Act of 1974 and meets a national objective under 24 CFR 570.208.

-The non-profit disaster response center as proposed would provide a synergistic and collaborative space for Citywide non-profits to plan and prepare for present and future urgent needs, thereby facilitating more efficient disaster response and recovery.
+The non-profit community center as proposed would provide a synergistic and collaborative space for non-profits to plan and prepare for present and future urgent needs.

-In addition, the City anticipates funding at least one, if not multiple, workforce development projects that will focus on developing LMI individuals' skillsets to meet the local economy's needs give this disadvantaged population paths toward economic success.
+In addition, the City anticipates funding a workforce development project that will focus on developing LMI individuals' skillsets to meet the local economy's needs and give this population paths toward economic success.
 Like any other jurisdiction across the U.S., Lake Charles must be nimble to address its changing workforce needs and local landscape.
 The better trained and prepared a workforce is, the less impact a disaster has over the long-term recovery period.

-For this reason, a disaster triage center would allow the City to prepare for and address future disasters by being able to rapidly screen each household's specific needs for temporary housing, medical care, and other resources.
-These screenings will allow the City and its partners to refer the impacted households to suitable and appropriate shelters or temporary housing, which will mitigate the disruption posed by future storm events.
+Furthermore, a hub with centralized and streamlined services offered by non-profits would allow the City to prepare for and address disasters by being able to rapidly screen each household's specific needs for temporary housing, medical care, and other resources in one location.
+These screenings will allow the City and its partners to refer the impacted individuals, and households to suitable and appropriate resources for their specific needs in a more efficient manner for a speedier recovery.

-Any rehabilitation work or construction required for the non-profit center, the business incubator, the Fitzenreiter Street riverfront housing site, or the elder LMI-restricted housing at Capstone at the Oaks will incorporate resilient construction standards to help them withstand physical damage from future storms, thereby mitigating the impact of these storms.
+Any construction required for the non-profit center, the business incubator, the Fitzenreiter Street riverfront housing site, or the elder LMI-restricted housing at Capstone at the Oaks will incorporate resilient construction standards to help them withstand physical damage from future storms, thereby mitigating the impact of these storms.